Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Southwest allows each passenger two free checked bags.

-This is a very valuable perk to flying with Southwest.
+This is a very valuable perk to flying with Southwest and it is what helps to distinguish Southwest from other airlines like the major legacy carriers (United, Delta, American).
 Anytime you’re thinking about flying with another airline, you should consider how much that airline will charge you to check in your bags.

 Here are some examples of what other airlines charge for domestic routes: